hneemann/Digital/README.md

   the simulator.
 - Components can be described using VHDL.
 The open source VHDL simulator [ghdl](http://ghdl.free.fr/) is required to simulate a VHDL defined component.
 The ghdl source code is also available at [GitHub](https://github.com/ghdl/ghdl).
 - Components can be described using Verilog.
-The open source Verilog simulator [iVerilog](http://iverilog.icarus.com/) is required to simulate a Verilog defined component.
-The IVerilog source code is also available at [GitHub](https://github.com/steveicarus/iverilog).
+The open source Verilog simulator [Icarus Verilog](http://iverilog.icarus.com/) is required to simulate a Verilog defined component.
+The Icarus Verilog source code is also available at [GitHub](https://github.com/steveicarus/iverilog).
 - Export to VHDL: A circuit can be exported to VHDL.
 There is also support for the [BASYS3 Board](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start).
 See the documentation for details.
 The examples folder contains a variant of the example CPU, which runs on a BASYS3 board.